Common New Puppy and Kitten Health Concerns

 Upper respiratory infections can be especially dangerous for younger animals because their lungs and respiratory systems have not been fully developed yet.
 Therefore, it’s important to have your pet treated by the vet as soon as possible to prevent respiratory illness from getting out of hand.
 Kittens are especially susceptible to long-term problems from respiratory diseases.

-Call VEG for Any Emergency with Your Puppy or Kitten
+Call VEG ER for Pets for Any Emergency with Your Puppy or Kitten

 Although most of these emergency situations are life-threatening if ignored, most of them can be easily treated by working with your vet.
 If you notice signs or symptoms of any of these problems, don’t wait; take your puppy or kitten to the vet or emergency vet right away for both diagnosis and treatment.